vecnz/documents/code-of-conduct.md

 Committee members who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the clubs's leadership.
+A member of the Committee may be voted off of the Committee by a super majority (greater than or equal to 75% of those who vote, with a minimum of four votes required).

 ## Student Conduct Statute